Fighting Fentanyl Part 3: Overdose Deaths for Black Males on the Rise

 Public Health is taking a proactive approach to try and solve the problem, putting on community events in predominantly Black neighborhoods and handing out “harm reduction tools.”

-Schwartz says these events and tools give the people a valuable resource to avoid overdose and possible death.
+Schwartz says these events and tools give people a valuable resource to avoid overdose and possible death.
 “They have fentanyl test strips.
-Project Dawn can give you both narcan and fentanyl test strips.
-ADAMHS can give you both narcan and fentanyl test strips.”
+Project Dawn can give you both Narcan and fentanyl test strips.
+ADAMHS can give you both Narcan and fentanyl test strips.”

 Soon the Community Overdose Action Team, known as COAT, will open its “Front Door Project,” where police officers can bring someone who has overdosed or is in need of medical attention instead of locking them up in jail.

-Smiley says these kinds of resources, the outreach by the city to help has been critical in his journey, “The resources are there.
+Smiley says these kinds of resources, and the outreach by the city to help have been critical in his journey, “The resources are there.
 Dayton has been a safe haven for me in recovery.”

 The mission according to Major Johns starts with getting people off drugs, which means treatment.